 Edwards makes flurry of higher ed appointments

 Edwards makes flurry of higher ed appointments New board members will likely face continuing cuts to colleges and universities.
-Check out this story on thetowntalk.com: http://tnsne.ws/2hOwMnP Blake David, of Lafayette; W. Clinton "Bubba" Rasberry, of Shreveport; and Charles McDonald, of Sterlington, were among a flurry of appointments to the state's top higher education boards by Gov. John Bel Edwards during the holidays.
+Check out this story on dailyworld.com: http://tnsne.ws/2hOwMnP Blake David of Lafayette, W. Clinton "Bubba" Rasberry of Shreveport and Charles McDonald of Sterlington were among a flurry of appointments to the state's top higher education boards by Gov. John Bel Edwards during the holidays.

 Add your comments below